Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 2. **Resource Optimization**: Pipeline resources are only used when needed.
 3. **Flexible Scheduling**: Run the pipeline on demand or on a schedule.

----

 ## System requirements

+### Building database

+To build the database, Woo-request need to be downloaded and vectorized.
+This is a resource-heavy process.
+Currently, when scraping a Woo-request a document is downloaded into memory before being stored in a temporary folder on the server.
+Therefore you'll only be able to download request in size up to the availible memory of the server.
+If a request is bigger than the `MAX_ZIP_SIZE` specified as an environment variable it will be skipped.
+For our implementation we handle documents up to 2.5 GB.

+Of the 198 Woo-requests availible to download on 19/08/2025, ... percent are over 2.5 GB.

+### Hosting the database

 The biggest bottleneck for vector databases is the amount of RAM availibilty.
 The amount of RAM needed is heaviliy dependent on the type of database used.
-Here are the requirements for [chromaDB](https://cookbook.chromadb.dev/core/resources/#ram):
+Here are the requirements specified by [chromaDB](https://cookbook.chromadb.dev/core/resources/#ram):

 ```
 Number of vectors * Dimensionality of vectors * 4 bytes = RAM required